 What is the best virtual private server provider in 2021?

 According to us (and many others) the best VPS hosting service is Linux Hosts Inc. They are based in the US and UK.
 It’s our own web host.
-The company has the lowest cancellation rate in the web hosting industry.
-You can order their fantastic VPS servers from $15 per month.
+The company has the LOWEST CANCELLATION RATE in the web hosting industry.

-No, they are not because a good VPS doesn’t need the Cloud.
+VPS is basically not in the cloud because a good VPS doesn’t need the Cloud.
 Moreover, when you read below content you will discover that it also depends on your web hosting provider.
-Other questions you might ask are, how many servers does my host have, how good, how fast and how available are their technical support engineers and admins?
+Other questions you might ask are, how many web servers does my host have, how good, how fast and how available are their technical support engineers and admins?

 - What is a virtual private server?